 Historic ceremony to confer Colchester city status

-Colchester will officially become a city on Monday, 12 September, when the letters patent – an official document written on parchment – is presented to the Mayor during a special meeting of the Full Council.
+Colchester will officially become a city on Wednesday, 23 November, when the letters patent – an official document written on parchment – is presented to the mayor during a special meeting of the Full Council.

-The moment will herald the start of a year of community celebrations, as Colchester becomes the 76th city in the UK and the third in Essex, alongside Chelmsford and Southend.
+The moment will be followed, in January, with the commencement of a year of community celebrations, as Colchester becomes the 76th city in the UK and the third in Essex, alongside Chelmsford and Southend.

 The historic ceremony begins at 5:30pm with a civic procession of dignitaries and councillors led by the Town Serjeant and Colchester Pipes and Drums.

-At 6pm, councillors will process into the Council Chamber for a formal robed meeting of the Full Council – the last time they will sit as a Borough Council.
+At 6pm, councillors will process into Moot Hall for a formal robed meeting of the Full Council – the last time they will sit as a Borough Council.